jahnavi1111/pneuma_replicate/benchmark_generator/content/README.md

 ## 1. Setup
 Python 3.8 or higher.
 ```
-pip install -r ../requirements.txt
+pip install -r requirements.txt
 ```

 ## 2. Import data
-If you want to download data, go to section 3, otherwise,

-Create a folder named `data` side by side with the repo folder `table_ingestion` (by default)
+Create a folder named `data` side by side with the repo folder `content` (by default)

 Create a folder for each dataset in `data`, e.g. `nyc_open`

-Create a folder named `tables_csv` in each dataset folder.
+Create a folder named `input_files` in each dataset folder.

 ```
     data
         nyc_open
-            tables_csv
+            input_files
 ```
-Put csv files in `tables_csv`
+Put csv files in `input_files`

 Run
 ```